isabellamarques1824/nyx-16/README.md

       ↓
 Nyx-16 CPU
       ↓
-Input and Output
+Input / Output
       ↓
 System Calls
       ↓
-Minimal Operating System
+Operating System
 ```

-Nyx-16 v1.0 provides the foundation on which all future versions will be built.
+Nyx-16 v1.0 provides the foundation for everything that comes after it.